Ohmbrewer/rhizome/README.md

 Note that if you do this, you'll need to have CMake.
 If you're using CLion, CMake should be bundled within the IDE directory somewhere.

+#Adding Temperature Sensors (One Wire protocol)
+It is recommended that to add a probe, connect all probes you will be using and then run the displayProbeIds() function located in Ohmbrewer::Onewire. make note of which probes are located at which index location, you may also wish to record the probe ID (may be useful in future releases).
+NOTE: if you change the probes attached or the number of probes attached the index value MAY change.
+So any time the configuration is changed, double check by rerunning the above protocol.

 # REST API
 The Rhizome supports a number of RESTful operations to support management and operation of Equipment and Equipment Groupings attached to it.
 These operations are accessible via the [Particle CLI](https://github.com/spark/particle-cli) and curl as specified in the [Particle.function](https://docs.particle.io/reference/firmware/photon/#particle-function-) documentation.
 They're also provide the interface [Ohmbrewer](https://github.com/Ohmbrewer/ohmbrewer) uses to manage and control the Rhizome.